 Our programmes build a series of key skills valued by employers, including interpersonal communication, organisation and time-management abilities, and also offer you the opportunity to conduct primary research in archives and libraries around the country.
 Other specific skills include writing and oral presentation skills.
-Our professional practice strand on the BA Film Studies programme will also familiarise you with several key requirements of the creative industries.
 The Avenue Library houses a comprehensive, diverse collection of films, from around the world, with many more available at our Harley and Winchester libraries.
 There is a thriving film culture both on and off campus, and the Students' Union has an active Film Society and an award-winning filmmaking society, Wessex Films.